ariawisp/kotlin/docs/wasm/README.md

 1.3  **Parity**.
 We add integration tests and CI guards to ensure the plugin-emitted `klib`
      continues to match the upstream spec.

+1.4  **Harness reality check**.
+The JVM E2E harness now loads the upstream WASI WIT packages from
+     `libraries/stdlib/wasm/wasi/wit-upstream` to validate schema ingestion before wiring Wasmtime.

+1.5  **Wasmtime execution plan**.
+Promote the harness from schema-only validation to a full
+     Preview 2 round-trip: generate bindings from the synced schemas, compile a Kotlin component that targets an official world (e.g. `wasi:random/imports`), and run it under Wasmtime via the Gradle `Wasmtime*Run` helpers.

 - **Phase 1 – Pipeline & DSL**: lock the wasm component compiler pipeline, ship the Gradle DSL, and ensure basic component assembly tooling works. ✅ complete.